aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

 ### Case Statement Examples

 Case statements can be used to define if/then logic required for some views of data.
-For example, the policy month index column from an [expandpolicymonths transform](transforms.md#expandpolicymonths) can be used to create a field indicating whether the policy was written in the reporting period represented by in row of data.
+For example, the policy month index column from an [expandpolicymonths transform](transforms.md#expandpolicymonths) can be used to create a field indicating whether the policy was written in the reporting period represented by a row of data.

-The [lookup](transforms.md#lookup) and [multilookup](transforms.md#multilookup) transforms can also be used to refactor if/then logic with many choices in the Collect-to-Cleanse Glue job.
+The [lookup](transforms.md#lookup) and [multilookup](transforms.md#multilookup) transforms can also be used to refactor if/then logic with many choices in the Collect-to-Cleanse AWS Glue job.

 ```sql
 SELECT